 Before you can electronically file tax returns, you must apply to become an Authorized e-file provider with the IRS.
-Effective October 1, 2012, applications to become an IRS e-file provider must be submitted online.
-The IRS will no longer accept paper e-file applications.
-This process is facilitated by the IRS in three easy steps:
+Applications to become an IRS e-file provider are prepared and submitted online only in three easy steps:

 Step 1: Create an IRS e-services Account - Before you can begin the application process, you must apply and be approved for an e-services account with the IRS.
 The IRS may take several days to verify and approve your information, so it is important to plan accordingly.